- What is a House in Multiple Occupation (HMO)?

 - The Council can enforce standards in HMOs and take action if landlords do not co-operate

-Not only is it a criminal offence to operate a licensable HMO without a licence, your tenants can claim back any rent paid during the period when the property should have been licensed but wasn't.
-It is also an offence if you have a licence but do not comply with the conditions.
+Not only is it a criminal offence to operate a licensable HMO without a licence, your tenants can claim back any rent paid during the period when the property should have been licensed but was not.
+It is also an offence if you have a licence but do not comply with the conditions of that licence.

 What is the cost?